Terms of service • Privacy policy • Legal notice

 - This can be done in all popular browsers.
 However, disabling cookies may affect some website functions, making them less usable.

-- When someone visits Intrenion UG's website, general data and information are collected.
+- When someone visits Intrenion GmbH’s website, general data and information are collected.

 - This data is stored in server log files.